 Have you been to other websites trying to learn video making and been stumped by the highly technical jargon?
 Or worse, do they want to charge you a small fortune for their video making courses?
 Those frustrations are OVER for you!
 At Video Production Tips, we put our experience to work for YOU by providing user-friendly, easy-to understand tutorials and demonstrations on all the many video production techniques.

 With nearly 500 posts, VPT covers everything that goes into visual video communications PLUS gives instructions on how to utilize the world wide web for video distribution.
-We specializing in online video marketing campaigns.

 This site is owned and operated by long-time video professional Lorraine Grula.